Study skills for students

 The programme is delivered through:

-Both the study skills workshops and the online introductory study skills course are fully supported with handouts and practice exercises.
+Both the study skills workshops and the online introductory academic literacy course are fully supported with handouts and practice exercises.
 Students are encouraged to discuss study skills problems and solutions and to practise new skills with fellow participants.
 There is no single formula for successful study.
 What works for other students may not necessarily work for you.
 It is important to build upon your own existing skills and abilities but you also need to experiment with tried and tested strategies and techniques in order to find your own preferred and successful methods of study.